sheheemmulakkal/hugo-personal-blog/content/_index.md

 {{< figure src="/hugo-personal-blog/pic2" title="Captured using Iphone 15 pro max" >}}

 Learning alone wasn’t easy back then, without AI tools or mentors, but diving into Node.js, Express, and MongoDB kept me going.
-Later, I joined Brocamp to deepen my knowledge in web development, databases, and microservices.
-Now, I’m working at Dignizant Technologies LLP as a MERN Stack Developer.
+Later, I joined [Brototype](https://www.brototype.com/) to deepen my knowledge in web development, databases, and microservices.
+Now, I’m working at [Dignizant Technologies LLP](https://dignizant.com/) as a MERN Stack Developer.

 Outside of coding, I love making videos and capturing moments — you can check out some of my work on Instagram.